Home » Lake Regions » Lake Michigan » 18 Best Lake Michigan Beach Towns: A Local’s Complete Guide (2026)

 🏖️ Top Beach: Silver Lake State Park beach near Little Sable Point Lighthouse

-🚙 Must-Do: Silver Lake Dune Rides (ORV area)
+🚙 Must-Do: Silver Lake dune rides (ORV area)

 Big Sable Point in Ludington